turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 GitHub also allows teams to work seamlessly together (most of the time) on the same codebase.
 Everyone on a team can pull down a local version of the repo on GitHub, and then, as work is done, the code is committed and pushed from the developer's local repo and added to the repo on GitHub.

+### Before we start

+In your journal:

+Think back to how you used git and github for dog party - what did you notice?
+Have you tried using Git and GitHub for number guesser?
+What questions have come up?

+Discuss with your number guesser pair.
+The person with longer hair should start.

-## An Example Journey Through Git
+## An example journey through Git and GitHub

-#### Create a new directory

-In your terminal, change into a directory where you can add Turing related exercises.
-Once you are in that directory, create a new directory called `git-and-github-intro`.
-Change into that directory.

-Just to confirm we are starting from scratch, run the command `ls -a`.
-This will print out a list of files or directories nested within our current directory.
-At this time you should only see `./` and `../`.
+At this point, you will not need your computers.
+Please take notes as the instructor walks through a basic Git and GitHub workflow.

+In addition, you have a set of post-it notes and a chartboard on your table.

+Write each command (without the definition) on a post-it note as we walk through this workflow (one post-it for each command per table).
+Don't worry about the chart paper for now.

 #### Initialize git locally (`git init`)

-Once you are in the `git-and-github-intro` directory, in the terminal, type `git status`.
+Inside of a `git-and-github-intro` directory, in the terminal, type `git status`.
 You should see a line that looks something like this:

 ```shell
 fatal: Not a git repository (or any of the parent directories): .git
 ```

-By running the command `git status`, you are essentially telling the current directory "hey, go find a file called `.git`, and find out the status of tracking my files through."
+By running the command `git status`, you are essentially telling the current directory "hey, go find a file called `.git`, and find out the status of tracking my files."

-The error we get says that we haven't created a `.git` file, which means the directory we're in is not a git repository, and the terminal can't do what you're trying to ask of it.
+The error we get says that we haven't created a `.git` directory, which means the directory we're in is not a git repository, and the terminal can't do what you're trying to ask of it.

 For the terminal to recognize the command `git status` and give you useful information, we must initialize git for this specific directory.